openads-project/openadstack/docs/technical-architecture.md

       ROUTE_TOPIC: /planning/lanelet2_route_planning/route
 ```

 The generator resolves the upstream OCI include and this stack override into the adjacent `planning/trajectory_optimization/docker-compose.yml`.
-Higher-level compositions include the generated file and could overwrite or add configurations.
+Deployment compositions include the generated file and can override or extend its configuration.

 ## Compose Service Templates

 The definitions in `utils/compose/docker-compose.template.yml` centralize recurring container configuration.
-They are reusable Compose templates within OpenADStack, not an additional integration stage.
+They are reusable Compose templates within OpenADStack, not an additional layer in the OpenADService integration.
 An OpenADService selects the template that matches its middleware, GPU, and display requirements.

 | Definition | Extends | Purpose |
 | ---------- | ------- | ------- |